 Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to data protection requirements in the jurisdictions in which the company operates and holds data, tax legislation and employment regulations, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries, either in the underlying books and records and management bias in accounting estimates.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries, either in the underlying books and records.
 Audit procedures performed by the engagement team included:

-- Discussions with management, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - Challenging assumptions and judgements made by management in it's significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain; - Testing unusual journal entries to ensure that these were appropriate in nature and magnitude.
+- Discussions with management, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - Testing unusual journal entries to ensure that these were appropriate in nature and magnitude.